learn-co-curriculum/node-modules-json/README.md

 var config = require('./config.js')
 ```

-Note: In JSON file you **must use double quotes** around not only string values, but also all keys/properties.
+Note: In a JSON file you **must use double quotes** around not only string values, but also all keys/properties.
 Also, the file must have only one root element (the main parent element): an array or an object.

 ## Omitting Extension

 So you can require both JSON and JS files.
-It's possible to omit a file extension.
+It is also possible to omit a file extension.
 If you do that, `.js` files take priority over `.json` files.
 For example, there are two files `customers.json` and `customers.js` with the same names but different extensions.
 If we have this code (`req-no-ext.js`), node will take the data from `customer.js`

 ```js
 var data = require('./customers')